Looking for engaging Day of the Dead Spanish activities?

 If you don’t have time to create a PowerPoint, get this ready-made Day of the Dead Spanish PowerPoint presentation.

 After a brief presentation and answering questions, show these two video clips.
 They capture the essence of the day perfectly.

 After showing the videos, have a quick class discussion about what students learned and what they think about the holiday.

-Adding music to your class with this perfect song for Day of the Dead, “Ofrenda” by Pedro Guerra.
-Create a cloze activity or follow-up questions to go along with the song.
+Add music to your class with this perfect song for Day of the Dead, “Ofrenda” by Pedro Guerra.
+Before class, create a cloze activity or follow-up questions to go along with the song.

 Next, add Day of the Dead games, paper flashcards, or digital flashcards to help students learn the vocabulary.
 Memory, Around the World, the Ball Game, or a Vocab Battle work well for this type of vocab.
 Learn how to play all of these in 50 Spanish Review Games (free in my Free Resource Library).

 Ahh, Day of the Dead crafts – so many good ones to choose from.
 My new favorites, which are much easier than making sugar skulls (no fun to clean up after those), are marshmallow skulls and skull rocks.
 And for the little ones, I love making these skull necklaces out of paper plates – they wear these with pride.

 Mini skull booklets for grades 2-12 are a great craft for older students to solidify the information that they have learned about Day of the Dead.
 Multiple versions (fill in the blank, sentence starters, etc.) are available for a variety of levels or for differentiated learning.

 Don’t forget about decorations!
 If you have time and energy, have your students create an altar in your classroom.
 Next, put boxes or crates on the table that you will be using to create tiers and then cover the tiers with serapes or plastic tablecloths.
 The students can make tissue paper flowers and papel picado.